siva-630/siva-630/README.md

 - 🌱 I’m currently learning **scrimba**

-- 👨‍💻 All of my projects are available at [sivadev.tech](sivadev.tech)
+- 👨‍💻 All of my projects are available at [portfolio](https://sivadev.tech/)

 - 💬 Ask me about **Driven Full-Stack Web Developer (MERN Stack) with hands-on experience in building scalable and responsive web applications.
 Skilled in MongoDB, Express.js, React, and Node.js, with experience developing RESTful APIs, CRUD operations, and clean, maintainable code.
 Passionate about delivering high-quality software solutions and continuously improving technical skills.**